enganese/LifeCare/README.md

+# !DANGEROUS!
+IF YOU HAVE PHOBIA OF BAD CODE, THEN DO NOT CHECK THE SOURCE CODE PLEASE!

 # LifeCare Android App | Mini app(not for production use) | Pet Project | Freelance
 App, where you can buy/order medical supplies, vitamins, etc.